myxxmikeyxx/Google-Chromebook-Admin-Script/README.md

    clasp create cbManagement
    </pre>

-7. Select sheets for where you want the script to install to.
+7. Select **sheets** for where you want the script to install to.

 8. Do the following commands:
    <pre>
    clasp push
    clasp open
-   </pre> This will open the script.
+   </pre> This will push it to google script, then open the script.

 9. Click the <span class="material-icons">info</span> in the upper left.